Rakeshvd/IMDB_5000_movie_rating_predictor./README.md

 20. num_voted_users
 21. GENRES

-I have used Catboost(Categoricl boosting) to biuld model.
+I have used Catboost(Categorical boosting) to biuld model.

 This is a very useful package ,it is mainly used to handle categorical variables automatically.